golightstream/lightstream-prism-dns/plugin/dns64/README.md

 }
 ~~~

-Enable translation even if an existing AAAA record is present
+Enable translation even if an existing AAAA record is present.

 ~~~
 dns64 {